 When you use an on-demand production and fulfillment provider like Printful, all you have to do is create your design, add it to a product, and then add the product to your online store.
 Once an order is placed, your products will be shipped to your customers with your branding.

 Since you don’t have to order anything upfront, you won’t be stuck with leftover stock when the trend has fizzled out.
-Plus, you’ll be ready to pounce on any new trends within minutes of it becoming the talk of TikTok, or the gab of the gram.
+Plus, you’ll be ready to pounce on any new trends within minutes of it becoming the talk of TikTok or the gab of the gram.

 Most Google users click within the first few results—exactly where the ad is.
-This makes it easier for interested consumers to learn about your clothing brand.
+This makes it easier for interested shoppers to learn about your clothing brand.
 And ads start working immediately, no waiting for your SEO tactics to gain the attention of algorithms.

 Here’s a helpful guide to get started with Facebook ads in our Facebook Marketing for Beginners post.

 How can you market your clothing brand if you don’t know whether or not your strategy is generating interest and sales?
 Analytics will help you figure it out.
 You’ll be able to see how people interpret your online messaging—what works and what doesn’t.

 All major social media sites have built-in analytics.
 These go by slightly different names across social networks, but generally, all you need is a business account or page.